A single copy of this article may be reprinted for personal, noncommercial use only.

 What should you do before your child starts taking an antidepressant?

-- A detailed review of any potential risk factors your child may have that may make it more likely for him or her to hurt themselves
+- A detailed review of any potential risk factors your child may have that increase the risk of self-harm

 - An evaluation of whether there's a family history of mental illnesses or suicide